Monday, May 24, 2021

 Broods have varying geological locations, but Brood X is expected to appear in mass populations across Indiana, Kentucky, Tennessee, and parts of Maryland, Pennsylvania, and New Jersey.
 The insects will wait until the ground reaches a temperature of about 64 degrees, then they'll surface, crawl up trees, shed their old exoskeleton, and sing their deafening mating call so they can achieve their primary purpose for emergence: to mate.
 The male cicadas will die after mating, and the female cicadas will die after laying their eggs, which are expected to hatch in late July or early August.

-Periodical cicadas are beneficial to the environment in a number of ways: their emergence tunnels in the ground act as a natural aeration of the soil; the insects serve as a food source for a variety of predators, which positively impacts those populations; the act of laying eggs in trees is a natural pruning process, which results in the trees producing more flowers and fruit the following year, and after the cicadas die, their decaying bodies contribute huge amounts of nutrients to soil.
+Periodical cicadas are beneficial to the environment in a number of ways: their emergence tunnels in the ground act as a natural aeration of the soil; the insects serve as a food source for a variety of predators, which positively impacts those populations; the act of laying eggs in trees is a natural pruning process, which results in the trees producing more flowers and fruit the following year, and after the cicadas die, their decaying bodies contribute huge amounts of nutrients to the soil.

 Where to Find Them